microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-schema.md

 ![Refine results by tags, a refinable property](./images/connectors-images/connecting-external-content-manage-schema-5.svg)

-*Refine results by `tags`, a refinable property*
+*Refine results by `tags`, a refinable property.*

 ## Semantic labels

-A semantic label is a well known tag published by Microsoft that you can add against a property in your schema.
+A semantic label is a well-known tag published by Microsoft that you can add against a property in your schema.
 Adding a semantic label helps various Microsoft products understand the property and provide a better experience.
-Semantic Labels provide a domain independent approach of assigning properties from different content domains to a set of well-known classes.
+Semantic labels provide a domain independent approach of assigning properties from different content domains to a set of well-known classes.
 They find applications in many different content experiences, and provide automated support for tasks like:

 * Data integration in heterogenous experiences
-* Building common Knowledge Graphs (e.g. Cortex, Suggestions & QF)
+* Building common knowledge graphs (for example, Cortex, Suggestions & QF)
 * Default templates for user experiences

 You can assign semantic labels to your source properties on the "Assign property labels" page.
 Labels provide semantic meaning, and allow to integrate your connector data into Microsoft 365 experiences.